MrFishPL/FrictionlessLanguage/README.md

 - API keys are stored in user defaults and can be set/removed from the status bar menu.

 ## TODO
-1. add real saving
-2. add checking if something is already saved
-3. add flashcards gui
-4. add some other features in the future
+1. Do not pause if already paused
+2. Improve the prompt